open-electrons/home/content/introduction/project-organisation.md

 and [packages](https://github.com/orgs/open-electrons/packages?repo_name=ocpi-scala).
 Please note that only the OCPP protocol version 2.2 is supported.

-**ocpp-example-server**
+**ocpp-gateway-server**

 This project serves as a reference implementation by using the ocpp-scala project as a library.
 It defines and abstracts the Websocket implementation as laid out by the OCPP specification.
 This should represent the behavior of a CSMS to which several CS might connect.
-Have a [look here](https://github.com/open-electrons/ocpp-example-server) for the project's source code repository.
+Have a [look here](https://github.com/open-electrons/ocpp-gateway-server) for the project's source code repository.

-**emsp-platform-server**
+**cpo-platform**

-This project serves as a reference implementation by using the ocpp-scala and ocpi-scala projects as a library.
-It defines the use cases needed for the operation of an eMobility Service Provider (eMSP).
-Have a [look here](https://github.com/open-electrons/emsp-platform) for the project's source code repository.
+This project defines the use cases needed for the operation of a Charge Point Operator (CPO).
+Have a [look here](https://github.com/open-electrons/cpo-platform) for the project's source code repository.